Tai Anphabet

 A version of this page can also be found on Omniglot.

-For more experiments based on Tai and other Indic scripts, I seriously recommend the work of Mattias Persson.
+[for more experiments based on Tai and other Indic scripts, see the work of Mattias Persson]

 small Buddha statue,